oracle/truffleruby/doc/user/compatibility.md

 ### `ObjectSpace`

+`ObjectSpace#each_object` is implemented but is fairly slow due to needing to iterate the whole heap and essentially doing the equivalent of a GC marking phase.
+`ObjectSpace#trace_object_allocations_start` slows down all allocations, similar to the behavior on CRuby.
 Using most methods on `ObjectSpace` will temporarily lower the performance of your program.
 Using them in test cases and other similar 'offline' operations is fine, but you probably do not want to use them in the inner loop of your production application.